zxkevinxz/ai-hero/examples/ai-engineer-roadmap/00.5-what-can-you-build-with-llms/article.md

 ### Deterministic Systems

-A good rule of thumb for AI systems is "if it can be built deterministically, it should be".
+A good rule of thumb for AI systems is "if it can be built deterministically, it should be."

 LLMs are probabilistic systems.
 They are designed to choose the next word in a piece of text, over and over again, from a choice of many possible options.
 Depending on how the next word is selected (their "sampling strategy"), they can produce different outputs from the same input.